nikku/talks/2025-how-the-engine-works/index.md

 ---
 title: How the engine works
-description: A human readable description
+description: A lightweight introduction to "engines", anchored at Camunda 8, working with computers, and key jobs-to-be done when operating them.
 author: Nico Rehwaldt (https://github.com/nikku)
 ---